typescript-eslint/typescript-eslint/packages/typescript-estree/README.md

 ## About

-This parser is somewhat generic and robust, and could be used to power any use-case which requires taking TypeScript source code and producing an ESTree-compatiable AST.
+This parser is somewhat generic and robust, and could be used to power any use-case which requires taking TypeScript source code and producing an ESTree-compatible AST.

 In fact, it is already used within these hyper-popular open-source projects to power their TypeScript support: